lndecastro/AICofounder/EAIBS/intro.md

   competencies.
 - Set up and use an AI Workspace (Project) as a strategic co-thinking partner for business planning.
-- Craft effective prompts and contexts for entrepreneurial use cases — research, analysis, strategy, and communication.
+- Craft effective prompts and contexts for entrepreneurial use cases, including research, analysis, strategy, and communication.
 - Define your startup's mission, vision, value proposition, and competitive position using AI-assisted frameworks.